Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

   title='Fila Brazillia - Subtle Body'
 %}

-Off-duty again, Tara pushed through the airlock to Train's bar, whose unfamiliar racket promised to drown out the now familiar silence in her head.
-A gnawing anxiety accompanied an unusual loneliness had become her shadow this past week.
-As she grabbed a vodka tonic from the bar, she spotted Fell across the crowded room.
+Off-duty once more, Tara slipped through the airlock into Train's bar, letting the chaotic clamor wash over her and smother the silence that haunted her mind.
+Anxiety and a strange, persistent loneliness had become her constant companions this week.
+She claimed a vodka tonic from the bar, her eyes catching Fell's shape across the sea of strangers.

 "Where have you been?" he asked as she approached.

 "Training engineers, remember?" she returned, sliding into the seat opposite.

-A skull-coyote vulpkanin, Fell frowned into his own drink, the ghost-lights in his sockets a dim, steady glow.
-A quiet kitsune girl with three long tails sat beside him, watching the room with placid eyes.
+Fell, a skull-coyote vulpkanin, brooded over his drink, the ghost-lights in his sockets casting a muted, steady glow.
+Beside him, a silent kitsune girl with three sweeping tails surveyed the room with tranquil, unreadable eyes.

 "I was never any good at engineering," Fell rumbled, picking up the thread of her comment.
 It wasn't a complaint, but a statement of fact.

-Tara took a long swallow of her drink.
-"It's not about being 'good' at it," she replied, clearing her throat.
-"It's about making a decision when everything's on fire and you have no good options."
+Tara took a long, bracing swallow.
+"It's never about being 'good' at it," she said, voice rough.
+"It's about choosing when everything's burning and every option is the wrong one."

-Fell shook his head, a wry smile touching his muzzle.
-"Decisions, not knowledge.
-Right."
-He gestured to a half-arranged chessboard on the table.
-"Speaking of which."
-He began setting up the remaining pieces.
+Fell shook his head, a crooked smile flickering across his muzzle.
+"So it's decisions, not knowledge.
+Got it."
+He nodded toward the half-set chessboard.
+"On that note."
+He started arranging the scattered pieces.

 "Oh," Tara said flatly.
 "I'm playing, then."